MHohenberg/pico2-swd-riscv/README.md

 **State 3: RESUMING** - A transient state where the hart has received a resume request but has not yet returned to normal execution.
 This state exists to model the asynchronous nature of resume operations.

-### II.B The Debug Module: An Independent Controller
+### 2.B The Debug Module: An Independent Controller

 The Debug Module (DM) is a hardware block separate from the hart itself.
 It acts as a "shadow controller" that can: